dishak331/Shopping-App/README.md

 # shopping_app

-This is more of a backend based project which is concentrated on the state management using the provider package and the firebase authentication.
+This is more of a frontend based project which is concentrated on the state management using the provider package and the firebase authentication.
 I have added some animations here and there.

 Users can sign up, sign in and sign out with no issue.
-They can watch products, add products, can put products in the cart and after clicking on the 'order now' button they can see their purchase history in the orders section.
+They can watch products, add products, can put products in the cart.
+After clicking on the 'order now' button they can see their purchase history in the orders section.
 Users can also put a product in their wishlist.

 ## Getting Started